lino-framework/lino/docs/team/prerequisites.rst

 - You have created a free account on GitHub and made a fork of Lino.
 - You are able to make some change in your working copy, commit your branch and send a pull request.
-- You know why we prefer our own `Trac <http://trac.edgewall.org/>`_ instance over GitHub's integrated ticketing system and how we use it.

 Sphinx